 Instructor-led Classroom and Virtual Classroom Training

-Our instructor-led Microsoft PowerPoint training courses are offered online in virtual classroom format or in-person in downtown Toronto, Ontario, Canada.
-PowerPoint courses are offered at the introduction, intermediate or advanced level for 2013, 2016, 2019, 2021 or 365.
+Our live instructor-led Microsoft PowerPoint training courses are offered online in virtual classroom format or in-person in downtown Toronto, Ontario, Canada.
+PowerPoint courses are offered at the introduction, intermediate or advanced level for 2016, 2019, 2021 or 365.
 We offer over 8 days of PowerPoint training so you can find the best course for your needs.
 Learn best practices, save time and work efficiently with PowerPoint to create well-designed presentations.
-Use layouts, themes, templates, and masters effectively and include graphics, video and sound.
-Start using tips, tricks and techniques to get the most from this popular presentation program.
+Students will learn to use layouts, themes, templates, and masters effectively and add images, SmartArt, charts, tables, videos, sounds and hyperlinks.
+Our instructors will include numerous techniques to get the most from this popular presentation program.
 Each student will also receive a full course manual with tips, tricks and shortcuts as well as sample and exercise files.

 UPCOMING POWERPOINT COURSES

 Our instructor-led training courses may be delivered as in-person (live classroom) or virtual classroom courses.
 Contact us at firstname.lastname@example.org to discuss any of our custom training options.